ProLoser/CakePHP-GooglePlus/README.md

 ## Commands

 There are a variety of options available to you, however some combinations are required (for example 'wiki' requires 'username' and 'project')
-You can get an idea what's available to you by reading the [Flickr API Documentation](http://www.flickr.com/services/api/)
+You can get an idea what's available to you by reading the [Vimeo API Documentation](https://developer.vimeo.com/apis)

 ### Read: `find('all', $params)`